-These shrimp and grits are an easy low-country classic from Paula Deen.
-We’re talking shrimp and bacon smothering a puddle of Cheddar cheesy grits.
+This cheesy shrimp and grits recipe is an easy low-country classic.
+We’re talking shrimp and bacon smothering a puddle of Cheddar grits.
+Need we say more?

 - 1 cup stone-ground grits

 - 1 pound shrimp peeled and deveined, left whole if small and roughly chopped if medium or large

 - 6 slices bacon chopped into tiny pieces